devRael1/LolyTools/README.md

 ## `🧾 Todo List`

 - [ ] Create PicknBan system with all roles (top, jungle, mid, adc, support)
-- [ ] Update OP.GG Token system (check if OP.GG token exist and catch error in op.gg request to get new token if needed)

 ## `📝 License`